wenhuanghuang/ML_Algorithms/NeuralNetworks/README.md

-## Implementation of a Neural Nets with Python
+## Implementation of Neural Nets with Python

 The task is to classify hand-written digits from 0 to 9(MNIST DATASET) More info can be found in http://yann.lecun.com/exdb/mnist/